What is the Youth Wellbeing Course?

 How it works

-- Facilitator induction and support videos
+- Teacher induction videos

 - Student workbook and reflection activities

-- Role-play scripts and discussion guides
+- Role-play scripts, lesson plans and discussion guides

 - Online student accreditation quiz